cake-build/website/input/docs/writing-builds/tasks/criteria.md

 Order: 30
-Description: How to define criterias for tasks
+Excerpt: How to define criterias for tasks
 RedirectFrom: docs/fundamentals/criteria
 ---